Nursing a toddler and discovering that a new baby is on the way can be intensely questioning for some mothers.

 What Is Tandem Breastfeeding?

-It is rare to find more than two children being tandem breastfed, as most mothers tandem breastfeed just two children- an older child and a newborn.
-If at any time you give birth to multiples or are nursing multiples, you may end up breastfeeding more than two children.
+It is rare to find more than two children breastfed, as most mothers tandem breastfeed just two children—an older child and a newborn.
+However, if you give birth to multiples or are nursing multiples, you may breastfeed more than two children.

-Tandem breastfeeding generally means that you are going to be breastfeeding your older child throughout the period of your pregnancy.
-In some cases, older children cease to depend on their mothers for nourishment.
+Tandem breastfeeding generally means that you will be breastfeeding your older child throughout your pregnancy.
+Sometimes, older children cease to depend on their mothers for nourishment.

-This is usually as a result of a reduction in milk supply that is associated with pregnancy.
-You can always revive interest in nursing on the arrival of the newborn and when the supply of milk restores.
+This is usually caused by a reduction in milk supply associated with pregnancy.
+Interest in nursing can always be revived upon the newborn’s arrival and when the milk supply is restored.

 Tandem Breastfeeding vs. Breastfeeding Twins

-Tandem breastfeeding is the same as breastfeeding twins in the sense that you’re meeting the needs of more than one nursing child at the same time, which can be quite balanced.
+Tandem breastfeeding is the same as breastfeeding twins in that you’re simultaneously meeting the needs of more than one nursing child, which can be quite balanced.

-When tandem breastfeeding, you are likely to encounter the same difficulty, such as making a decision of breastfeeding your children either separately or at the same time.
+When tandem breastfeeding, you are likely to encounter the same difficulty, such as making a decision to breastfeed your children either separately or at the same time.

 You may also find yourself making use of the same breastfeeding positions when you breastfeed both children at the same time.

-Therefore, there is a high chance of your older child not needing to be breastfed frequently like your newborn.
+Therefore, your older child will likely not need to be breastfed frequently like your newborn.

-Tandem breastfeeding has no fast or hard rules for it.
-All babies are not the same, and every nursing toddler has their diverse needs.
+Tandem breastfeeding has no fast or hard rules.
+Not all babies are the same, and every nursing toddler has diverse needs.

-Mothers should ensure that they find out what works best for them and their children and should always have in mind that a method that worked one week may not work for the next.
+Mothers should ensure they find out what works best for them and their children and always remember that a method that works one week may not work the next.

-What matters is adjusting into the needs of your children and ensuring that you observe your own mommy boundaries as breastfeeding more than one child at once can make you feel “touched out” and overwhelmed.
+What matters is adjusting to the needs of your children and ensuring that you observe your mommy’s boundaries, as breastfeeding more than one child at once can make you feel “touched out” and overwhelmed.

-While some women decide to allocate sides to both of their children, it is advisable to switch sides from each feeding intervals, or combine methods.
+While some women decide to allocate sides to both of their children, switching sides from each feeding interval or combining methods is advisable.

-The milk supply will become sufficient, and you’ll tend to get into a pleasing breastfeeding routine with your baby, you may want to consider feeding both children at once, depending on your personal preference.
+Your milk supply will become sufficient, and you’ll tend to get into a pleasing breastfeeding routine with your baby; depending on your preference, you may want to consider feeding both children at once.

 There’s no perfect answer to structuring your feeding routine, but it’s better to believe enough milk would be generated by the body to feed both children, and there won’t be any need to try and control the experience.